s-macke/concepts-of-programming-languages/README.md

 ## Lecture 1 - Introduction

 - Overview of Programming Languages, Why Go?
-- Setup, HelloWorld, Swap, Basic Types and Variables, Programm Arguments, Working with Go Flags, CLI Libraries
+- Setup, HelloWorld, Swap, Basic Types and Variables, Program Arguments, Working with Go Flags, CLI Libraries
 - <a href="docs/01-1-About.pdf">About</a>
 - <a href="docs/01-2-Overview.pdf">Overview</a>
 - <a href="docs/01-3-Introduction to Golang.pdf">Introduction to Golang</a>